 Cornwall is perhaps the ultimate UK staycation destination.
 It’s famous for its beaches, which range from resort towns with beaches that wouldn’t look out of place in the Med, to charming fishing villages, to the wild and rugged coastline in the north.

 There’s a beach for everyone in Cornwall, making it perfect for a UK staycation.
 It’s also got plenty of other attractions.
-Hikes on Bodmin Moor, tours around the creepy Bodmin Gaol, plenty of castles including the famous St Michael’s Mount, subtropical gardens, and the world-famous Eden Project.
+Hikes on Bodmin Moor, tours around the creepy Bodmin Gaol, cliff walks around St Agnes on the north coast, plenty of castles including the famous St Michael’s Mount, subtropical gardens, and the world-famous Eden Project.

 Cornwall has a fiercely independent spirit, with its own language, culture, flag, and customs.
 If you want to experience somewhere truly unique within England, Cornwall is your place.